 Measures on maintaining quartz countertop cleanliness and luster

-- Only use paper towel, cloth, or sponge to wipe the surface of your quartz countertop.
+Only use a paper towel, cloth, or sponge to wipe the surface of your quartz countertop.
 This way, you can avoid scratching the surface with a tough scrub.

 Treating stains on your quartz countertop and caring for it is not as complicated as you may think it is.
 It all only requires the utmost care and minimal products to maintain its health.
 Best of all, as much as possible, avoid mending things with superglue on your quartz countertop.
 Taking precautions will keep you at bay from worrying about ruining these luxurious surfaces.